Search by Company, Agency or Agent

 On March 23, 2010, President Obama signed the Affordable Care Act (ACA) also known as health care reform into law.
 The law puts in place a significant number of health insurance reforms that have rolled out over the last three years.
 Some of the final and most notable changes of the law took effect on January 1, 2014.

-One way to characterize the impact of the ACA is to say that it will make insurance more accessible to you.
+One way to characterize the impact of the ACA is to say that it makes insurance more accessible to you.
 There are a number of provisions throughout the law that help you afford coverage, as well as guarantee you access to insurance with a minimum level of benefits.

 Health Care Reform and your Business

 Regardless of the size of your business, it is likely that some of these new laws and regulations will affect your business in some way.
-We have information to help you navigate these challenges and opportunities so that you can make the best decisions for your business as the health insurance landscape unfolds in 2014.
+We have information to help you navigate these challenges and opportunities so that you can make the best decisions for your business.